treschautomation/smartopenHMI/README.md

 smartopenHMI
 ============

-A multiplatform HMI for Siemens S7 Controllers
+A multiplatform HMI-Projekt for Siemens S7 Controllers

 This Projekt offers a free and OpenSource HTML5-HMI with a Service Handler